Dmihaly/exposing_equilibria/README.md

 are modeled to capture the asymmetric opportunities they may face when exercising market power.
 Our analysis reveals that these models’ outcomes may span a broad range, impacting the derived economic metrics significantly
-This code is published as a companion material of the above named research, which is currently submitted to the European Journal of Operational Research and can be found on: https://www.mech.kuleuven.be/en/tme/research/energy-systems-integration-modeling/pdf-publications/wp-esim2020-02
+This code is published as a companion material of the above named research, which is currently submitted to Computers and Operation Research and can be found on: https://www.mech.kuleuven.be/en/tme/research/energy-systems-integration-modeling/pdf-publications/wp-esim2020-02

 Section 4.3.
 Convergence analysis in case of a single strategic agent
 --------